Deprecate, depreciate, self-deprecating

 Examples

-The most straightforward application of these words is in financial and monetary contexts, where depreciate is appropriate and usually used correctly—for example:
+The most straightforward application of these words is in financial and monetary contexts, where depreciate is the appropriate word—for example:

 Vehicles with high retained value in their early years, he says, usually last longer than vehicles which depreciate more quickly.
 [Globe and Mail]